Starting at high noon and ending past midnight, a day of playoff baseball like none before it

 Sixteen teams, eight games — half of them of the elimination variety — and some 13 or so hours of wall-to-wall baseball.
-At its best, it was pure, channel-flipping madness — the sport’s version of a jam-packed, coast-to-coast Saturday of college football, or the opening week of the NCAA men’s basketball tournament.
+At its best, it was pure, channel-flipping madness — the sport’s version of a jam-packed, coast-to-coast Saturday of college football or the opening week of the NCAA men’s basketball tournament.
 Instead of March Madness, it was Fall Frenzy.

 In a pandemic-shortened season defined largely by what was lost — more than 1,500 regular season games, the in-person fan experience, Buster Posey — it was refreshing, for once, to revel in what was gained.
-Before MLB decided to cram six extra teams and as many as 22 extra games into its postseason, its busiest playoff slates on a given day featured four Division Series games.
+Before MLB decided to cram six extra teams and as many as 22 extra games into its postseason, its busiest playoff slates on a given day featured four division series games.

-You wouldn’t want to do this every year — and indeed, MLB has been firm in saying this year’s 16-team postseason is a one-year-only deal — but if you love baseball, and if you had a remote control, a TV and many hours to kill, it was nirvana.
+You wouldn’t want to do this every year — and indeed, MLB has been firm in saying this year’s 16-team postseason is a one-year-only deal — but if you love baseball and if you had a remote control, a TV and many hours to kill, it was nirvana.

 Games started every hour, more or less on the hour, from noon until 5 p.m.
 Eastern, and the last pitch wouldn’t come until well past midnight.
 At one point in the late afternoon, after the Toronto Blue Jays and Tampa Bay Rays got underway in St. Petersburg, Fla., five games were going on simultaneously — in the first, third, seventh, eighth and 12th innings — and the aggregate margin was just six runs.